Prabesh01/Prabesh01/README.md

 ---

-_Being King of Internet doesn't mean owning the Internet, its all about freedom_

-### My dream Internet:
-- Everything (software, websites, chips, etc) shall be open-sourced
-- No CAPTCHAs
-- No-one can take/use/share any data (even public ip) of an user without user's direct consent.
-The default will be 'NO'
-- No fucking long terms and conditions with hidden motives.
-Companies could provide service only after their terms and condition are verified to be safe for users by certain organization.
-- Only tags or categories shall be used to display user based data.
-No fucking creating filter bubbles and trying to read user's psychology to display user specific (personalized) data.

----

 _NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_

 <a href="https://github-readme-stats.sabesansathananthan.vercel.app/api?username=Prabesh01&show_icons=true&hide_border=true&count_private=false&include_all_commits=true&theme=radical">